A General Gaussian Heatmap Label Assignment for Arbitrary-Oriented Object Detection: Experiments and Discussions

 \textbf{3) Evaluation metrics.} The mean Average Precision (mAP) with IoU threshold = 0.5, the widely used metric in OD tasks is adopted for evaluating the detection accuracy.
 The average precision of each category is AP.
 AP with an IoU threshold of 0.3 is represented as AP@0.3.
 The inference frames per second (fps) are used to evaluate the detection speed.
 The floating point of operations (FLOPs) is used to evaluate the computational complexity of the model.
 The memory occupied by parameters is used to evaluate the model size.

 \textbf{4) Implementation details.} To compare the proposed GGHL with state-of-the-art methods fairly, training hyperparameters are set to be the same as the methods compared.
-The initial learning rate is set as 1.5×10$^{-4}$.
+The initial learning rate is set as 2×10$^{-4}$.
 The final learning rate is 1×10$^{-6}$, and the SGD strategy is adopted.
 Weight decay is 5×10$^{-4}$, and momentum is 0.9.
-The maximum training epoch is 80.
+The maximum training epoch is 36.
 The confidence threshold is 0.2, and the non-maximum suppression (NMS) threshold is 0.45.
+Data augmentation strategies including mixup, random cropping, and random flipping are used.

 \textbf{5) Baseline \& Comparative methods.} An OD model usually consists of CNN parts and non-CNN parts.
-In order to analyze and evaluate the performance of the three non-CNN components, i.e., OLA, ORC, and JOL, proposed in GGHL, two models with the same CNN structure as GGHL, except for the number of feature maps in the last layer are different, are constructed as baselines, which are called the Vanilla models.
-Among two Vanilla models, the one adopting the anchor-based label assignment strategy is called Vanilla-AB, while the other one using the anchor-free standard-Gaussian-based label assignment strategy is called Vanilla-AF.
-They both employ the OBB representation method of Gliding Vertex \cite{xu2020gliding} with static candidate region, and the loss function with additive paradigm.
+In order to evaluate the performance of each component proposed in GGHL, two models with the same CNN structure are constructed as baselines.
+Among these two Vanilla models, the one adopting the anchor-based label assignment strategy is called Vanilla-AB, while the other one using the anchor-free standard-Gaussian-based label assignment strategy is called Vanilla-AF.
+The two CNNs are only slightly different in the number of feature maps in the output layer.
+They both employ the OBB representation method of Gliding Vertex \cite{xu2020gliding} (called Vanilla-Head in the experiments) with static candidate region, and the loss function with additive paradigm.

 In order to compare and analyze the performance of the proposed GGHL more comprehensively, many state-of-the-art AOOD methods are selected for comparison, such as SCRDet \cite{yangSCRDetMoreRobust2019}, Gliding Vertex \cite{xu2020gliding}, RIL \cite{ming2021optimization}, etc. Moreover, some popular anchor-free models like CenterNet \cite{zhou2019objects} and FCOS \cite{tian2019fcos} and the latest AOOD models like NPMMR-Det \cite{9364888} and LO-Det \cite{huang2021lo} are also adopted as the baseline to evaluate the versatility of the proposed GGHL.